ginagr/optie-coding-challenge/README.md

 * Everything must be written in Javascript, HTML or CSS
 * Comment lines/blocks of code that are not obvious to their purpose

 Note: You may ask me up to three questions during the week.
 The questions can be about anything relating to this challenge.
 However, I will not give you a direct solution if it is too broad or unspecific.
+My email: gina@optieapp.com

 ----
 ## What to Turn In: